-Fulbright, a Democrat, was the representative for Missouri's 14th congressional district from 1931 to 1933.
+Fulbright was the representative for Missouri’s 14th congressional district and was a Democrat.
+He served from 1931 to 1933.

 From Dec 1923 to Mar 1933, Fulbright missed 81 of 374 roll call votes, which is 21.7%.
 This is worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.